Integrated HDTV Tuner: The widescreen Mitsubishi LCD TV has

 - High: white images have a cool cast, may provide

 Film Mode: Using this feature, the television automatically detects

 and applies film-decoding correction to movies filmed at 24 frames per seconds.

-Special Advance Modes: The Mitsubishi LCD HDTV offers an
+Special Advance ISF Modes: The Mitsubishi LCD HDTV offers advance

-advance picture mode.
+ISF picture modes (Day/Night).
 This mode allows you to save highly customized picture

 Note: Mitsubishi recommends a professional installer

 18 Speaker Integrated Sound Projector: The Diamond 249

 Series LCD TV comes equipped with an 18 speaker, Integrated Sound Projector with